 PREPARING FOR YOUR NEWBORN SESSION

-- During our session attendance at photo sessions is limited to those being photographed, including siblings.
-In the case of children and newborns, attendance is limited to two parents.
+- During our session attendance at a photo, sessions are limited to those being photographed, including siblings.
+In the case of children and newborns, participation is limited to two parents.
 Twin newborn sessions may include one additional caregiver or family member.

-Please do not bring siblings, personal assistants, nannies, caregivers, or friends not being photographed.
-Having additional people present can be distracting to both the photographer and to those being photographed.
+- Please do not bring siblings, personal assistants, nannies, caregivers, or friends not being photographed.
+Having additional people present can be distracting to both the photographer and those being shot.

 - Cameras of any kind are not permitted at our shoot.
 This includes camera phones.

-- Please arrive on time to your session properly dressed, made up and ready to begin.
-Because the session is of a set length, additional time for preparation will reduce the amount of time we can spend in-session and will limit the amount of images we can capture.
+- Please arrive on time for your session correctly dressed, made up and ready to begin.
+Because the session is of a set length, additional time for preparation will reduce the amount of time we can spend in-session and will limit the number of images we can capture.

-- In our experience, a naked newborn photographs best.
-Newborn clothing rarely fits their little bodes, Babies seem to get swallowed up by clothes.
-Besides, the goal of this session is to remember those tiny little features!
+- In our experience, nude newborn photographs best.
+Newborn clothing rarely fits their little bodes; Babies seem to get swallowed up by clothes.
+Besides, the goal of this session is to remember those tiny small features!

-- Props: We have a selection of props we will bring for you to choose from.
+- Props: We have a selection of accessories we will bring for you to choose from.
 We have a large selection of baskets, blankets, hats, headbands and a few costumes.
-However we love it when clients incorporate some of their personalities into a shoot.
+However, we love it when clients incorporate some of their personalities into a shoot.

 - We will likely be taking one or two long breaks for feedings and changing.
-We suggest you have supplies on hand such as extra bottles, formula, burp clothes and pacifiers.
+We suggest you have supplies on hand such as extra bottles, formula, burp cloths and pacifiers.
 We know how challenging having a newborn is.
-Once we arrive we typically take it from there.
-Relaxed parents have more fun and your baby will respond to that energy.
+Once we arrive, we typically take it from there.
+Relaxed parents have more fun, and your baby will respond to that energy.
 Our goal is to focus on capturing a series of portraits of your newborn baby alone.
 We also want to include parents and siblings too.
-Typically the day of a session we will do the newborn first then incorporate family towards the end of the session.
+Typically the day of a session we will do the infant first then incorporate family towards the end of the session.

-- In terms of settings we will be looking for the largest workspace in your home with most available light.
+- Concerning settings, we will be looking for the largest workspace in your home with most available light.